-The Board of Directors is made up of seven (7) Directors, including the Corporation's Chief Executive Officer.
+As at December 31, 2023, the Board of Directors is made up of six (6) Directors, including the Corporation's Chief Executive Officer.
+The position of Chair of the Board of Directors has been vacant since November 22, 2023.
 Through the Audit Committee, the Board of Directors ensures that management fulfills its responsibilities for financial reporting and internal controls.
 The Audit Committee meets with management and the auditors to review the manner in which these groups are fulfilling their responsibilities as well as to discuss the audit, internal controls and other relevant financial issues.
 The Financial Statements are reviewed and approved by the Board of Directors on the recommendation of the Audit Committee.

-The Auditor General of Canada audits the financial Statements of the Corporation and her report indicates the scope of the audit and her opinion on the Financial Statements.
+The Auditor General of Canada audits the Financial Statements of the Corporation and her report indicates the scope of the audit and her opinion on the Financial Statements.